robzor92/robzor92.github.io/docs/admin/alert.md

 </figure>

 Optionally cluster wide Slack alert receivers can be added in _Slack channel/user_.
-These receivers will be available to all users when they create event triggered [alerts](../compute/alerts.md).
+These receivers will be available to all users when they create event triggered [alerts](../../user_guides/projects/jobs/alert).

-### 3. Pagerduty
+### Step 4: Configure Pagerduty Alerts
 Pagerduty is another way you can send alerts from Hopsworks.
 Click on the _Configure_ button on the left side of the **pagerduty** row and fill out the form that pops up.